p3r7/with-shell-interpreter/README.md

  - `with-shell-interpreter-default-remote`: takes precedence over `shell-file-name`.
 Default value is `"/bin/bash"`.
  - `with-shell-interpreter-default-remote-args`: takes precedence over `explicit-INTEPRETER-args`.
 Default value is `'("-c" "export EMACS=; export TERM=dumb; stty echo; bash")`.
- - `with-shell-interpreter-default-remote-command-swith`: takes precedence over `shell-command-switch`.
+ - `with-shell-interpreter-default-remote-command-switch`: takes precedence over `shell-command-switch`.
 Default value is `-c`.

 We want this behavior as the user might have redefined the value of `shell-file-name` with something exotic (e.g. zsh) and we would want a safer default for remote servers.

 Furthermore, under Microsoft Windows, `shell-file-name` defaults to _cmdproxy.exe_ which is OK for local shells but sucks for remote ones...

-These values can be overriden with keyword arguments _:interpreter_, _:interpreter-args_ and _:command-switch_ respectively.
+These values can be overridden with keyword arguments _:interpreter_, _:interpreter-args_ and _:command-switch_ respectively.

 Additionally, you might want to change the value of `tramp-default-user` if you usually connect to remote host with a user different than your local one.